Why Automate This?

 - Write permissions: Confirm the login used for the target system has create/write access, not just read.

 - API rate limits: If processing a large backlog, your target system may be throttling writes.
-Add a pause between writes in your SOP:
+Add a pause between writes in your AOP:

 "Wait 2 seconds between each record creation." - Schema mismatch: Your target system may reject records missing required fields.
 Identify which fields are mandatory and add them to the extraction and validation steps so documents are flagged before a write is attempted.